 30 S. Meridian Street, Ste.
 500

 Chief Deputy Executive Director

 Court Reform Grant funds are available to assist courts in a district or county in assessing their organization and also for helping implement recommended improvements.
-These grants span multiple categories, including Unified Court Administration, Multi-Jurisdictional Programs, Measuring Court Performance, Consolidating Judicial Responsibility over Court Records, and Innovative Court Technology.
-Grants of up to $30,000 are available for initial efficiency studies, while grants of up to $40,000 are available to put study recommendations into action.
+These grants span multiple categories, including E-Filing Support for Courts and Circuit Court Clerks, Unified Court Administration, Improving Accessibility for Limited English Proficiency (LEP) Litigants, Multi-Jurisdictional Programs, Enhancing the Delivery of Pro Bono Services, Consolidating Judicial Responsibility over Court Records, and Trial Judge/Supreme Court Staff Partnership Grants.
+Grants of $30,000 to $40,000 are available during the 2014 grant cycle.

 For questions or for more information about the Court Reform Grants, please contact:

 Access the budget form, cash request form, and required grant report forms to be submitted to the Division.